 AMC, Bravo, CBS Sports Network, Discovery and HGTV are part of the standard channel lineup.

 Subscribers get 30 hours of Cloud DVR.
 And there’s a deep library of movies and TV shows.
 You can stream on up to three devices at once. fubo subscribers can use their account to activate more than 40 TV Everywhere apps.

 fuboTV works on Amazon Fire TV, Roku, Apple TV, tablets and iPhones.
 You can sign up for a free 7-day trial, or look over the channel lineup for your area.

 A subscription is $64.99 per month.
 Be sure to cancel before the free trial ends if you don’t want to get billed.

 What’s the best way to live stream 2020 MTV Video Music Awards?

 You’re best option without cable is by using a free trial of Philo.
 The entry-level channel lineup gives you 40 channels to live stream, including MTV and MTV2, A&E, BBC America, Animal Planet, HGTV and Investigation Discovery.
 You can sign up in under a minute using your mobile number.

 You can use major streaming devices like Roku, Amazon Fire TV, Apple TV to live stream Philo through its app.
 Philo also has a dedicated app for iPhone/iOS.
 Surf through live TV and a vast collection of on-demand movies that come with a subscription.

 Note: This page was originally published Aug.
-27, 2017 and re-published to update new time, and streaming services.
+27, 2017 and has been updated.